austinpeel/flagship/README.md

 The convergence field does not track the galaxy distribution as it should.
 With Arnau Pujol, we have calculated $\kappa_g$ from the weighted projection of $\delta_g$ as in Eq.
-(16) of Pujol et al. (2016) [arXiv:1601.00160] using all galaxies with $z < 1.1$.
-Comparing with the kappa map from galaxies in
-$1.0 < z < 1.2$, there is essentially no correlation.
+(16) of Pujol et al. (2016) [arXiv:1601.00160] using all galaxies with z < 1.1.
+Comparing with the kappa map from galaxies in 1.0 < z < 1.2, there is essentially no correlation.

 Pablo Fosalba, Jorge Carretero, and Romain Teyssier have been notified, and we are all working to figure out what is wrong.